stromme/media-uploader/README.md

 ## Validation

-** File Size: ** Max file size currently set in php.ini to 5MB.
+** File Size: ** Will be determined in the setting, default is 5MB.

-** Dimensions: ** Image must be minimum the width/height of the wp image size "banner".
+** Dimensions: ** Image must be minimum the width/height of the wp specified image size.

 ** Formats: **  Only allow uploading of standard image file formats.
 No video uploads.

+## Settings

+Settings can be accessed from the site `Settings-> Media Uploader` menu.

+Settings that can be updated are:

+* Maximum upload size (in Bytes)

+* Maximum image resolution when uploading (width and height)

+* Image quality when resizing

+# Features

+* Large images will be resized locally before uploading (maximum 1200x1200 pixels)

+* Wordpress will automatically creates various sizes (wp specified sizes) of the uploaded images

  # Upgrades Roadmap

-* Use HTML5 Canvas when available to resize image before upload to reduce file upload time.

 * Immediately after user selects a photo to upload, a modal opens with the photo to allow for custom cropping.
 Same style as WP native custom cropping used on WP header image wp-admin page.